 A Hiab crane equipped vehicle is used to deliver and lift off your container (empty containers only).
 These have a single crane arm.
 They are more expensive per mile to run that a truck without a crane attached but they are generally much cheaper than arranging a separate crane to to lift off your container.

-This option is only required if your are purchasing an export shipping container and you need the container lifting off and leaving on site before it is picked up at a later and taken to a port.
-For this type of job you will need a heavy lifting side-lifter to pick up your loaded container.
+This option is only required if you’re purchasing an export shipping container and you need the container lifting off and leaving on site before it is loaded and then picked up at a later date and taken to a port.
+For this type of job you will need a sidelifter to pick up your loaded container.
 As these operate differently from Hiab crane vehicles its important for us to know that you intend to move the container once it is loaded.
 This option requires that we know in advance and are able to prepare for the specific site and access requirements required to ensure your job runs smoothly.

 Other Delivery Options

 In some cases we may need to arrange special delivery options for you.
 These might be necessary when there is restricted access (e.g. low bridges or tight site access) or specialist positioning requirements (e.g. under cover or other overhead obstructions, on soft ground or need to drop the container in a location where our truck may not be able to get near too).
 We are very experienced with tricky deliveries, but we need to know about any tricky deliveries well in advance of booking your delivery.Â Please call us to discuss your specific requirements and we can make sure that we get the correct vehicle on the job for you.